 Before joining DRA, Christine was an associate at Latham & Watkins LLP, practicing general and complex civil litigation.
 Christine is a graduate of the University of Michigan and received her law degree from the University of Pennsylvania Law School.
 Christine was named one of Daily Journal’s Top 100 Women Lawyers in 2015.

-Presenter Experience Ms. Ettinger frequently conducts trainings for school districts on a variety of topics from the individualized education process to compliance with Section 504.
-Ms. Ettinger also conducts presentations at statewide education associations.
+Ms. Ettinger frequently conducts trainings for school districts on a variety of topics, from the individualized education process to compliance with Section 504.
+She also regularly speaks at statewide education associations.

-While working as a behavior analyst, Ms. Savage frequently witnessed parents being overwhelmed and short-changed by the IEP process.
-Parents were having difficulties obtaining an appropriate education for their special needs child.
+While working as a behavior analyst, Ms. Savage frequently witnessed parents having difficulties obtaining appropriate special education services for their child with a disability.
 There were severe inconsistencies in the information provided to parents concerning their rights, the rights of their child, and service options available to meet the educational needs of their child.
+This injustice is what drove her to law school and continues to be a motivating factor for her every day.

-Ms. Savage saw a need to help and support parents with children in a failing education program.
-She has dedicated her career to representing children with disabilities.
-As a special education attorney, Ms. Savage represents children with disabilities and their parents in program disputes with local education agencies.
-The goal of her work is to help parents navigate through the process of obtaining a free appropriate public education for their special needs children.
+Ms. Savage has dedicated her career to representing children with disabilities against school districts in program disputes.
+This is often a stressful and exhausting process for families.
+The goal of her work is to help parents and students navigate through the process of obtaining a free appropriate public education as smoothly as possible.

 California Association for Parent-Child Advocacy (CAPCA), Chair, Northern California